michaelalowe/michaelalowe.github.io/index.md

 subtitle: "M.S. student at the University of Washington, School of Aquatic and Fishery Sciences"
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Welcome!

-- I rock a great mustache
+- I am happy to have you here.
-- I'm extremely loyal to my family
+- I love science.

 ![](https://raw.githubusercontent.com/michaelalowe/michaelalowe.github.io/master/img/headshot.jpg)